soskek/variational_dropout_sparsifies_dnn/README.md

 # Variational Dropout Sparsifies Deep Neural Networks
-The code includes variational dropout for linear and convolutional layers to sparsify deep neural networks.
+The code includes variational dropout for linear and convolutional layers to sparsify deep neural networks by Chainer.
 It will replicate experiments in the paper below
 ```
 Variational Dropout Sparsifies Deep Neural Networks.